Each week we’ll uncover some unusual and (hopefully) interesting facts about the city. This week we take on English Bay’s historic Sylvia Hotel.

 There may or may not be a ghostly presence

 Some guests claim that room 604 features a spooky “invisible presence”.
 One Tripadvisor reviewer even stated that the ghostly presence tried to sit on them!
-It’s also rumored that Hollywood star Errol Flynn (star of The Adventures of Robin Hood, 1938), died in the hotel in 1959.
+It’s also rumoured that Hollywood star Errol Flynn (star of The Adventures of Robin Hood, 1938), haunts the hotel, despite have passed away elsewhere in Vancouver.

 The Sylvia was a beacon of grandeur and class

 Opened in 1913, the Sylvia boasted “modern gas stoves” marble staircases a high-end top floor restaurant called “Dine in the Sky”.
 Wealthier tenants would pay upwards of $65 a month to stay at the Sylvia.
 Pricy!
 Its luxurious beginnings were poorly timed however, as the Sylvia was incapable of withstanding the economic built tightening of the Depression.
 In 1923, the Goldstein family sold the Sylvia for $275,000 before relocating to Los Angeles.

 The Sylvia opened the city’s first official cocktail bar in 1954